iramnaaz/hw4-svm/problems.tex.md

 15. (0.25) Is the combination of kernel and C that shows the best error in the table from the previous question the same combination that resulted from considering C and kernel independently?

-# These are some prior year's questions I'm using as inspiration.

-(1 point) Select a statistical test to determine whether the sample error means of your spell-corrector with the two distance measures (standard Levenshtein and the one with hill-climber learned weights) are significantly different at the 95% confidence level.
-Explain why you chose that test.
-Apply that test to the data from step (B).
-Report the results.
-If, for some reason, you feel the tests discussed in class are not applicable, consider using the sign test (http://en.wikipedia.org/wiki/Sign_test ) to determine whether the difference between the sample error medians is significant.